Probate Q&A Series

 • File a written instrument signed before the clerk to document your refusal.

-• After filing, the law treats you as never appointed; you owe no further estate duties.
+• After filing before qualification, the law treats you as not having qualified; you owe no further estate duties unless you have already acted.

 • Communicate your renunciation to heirs and alternate representatives to streamline succession.